Ray (Ray Terrill): Freedom Fighters and Infinite Crisis

 Ray joins other JSA reserves to help contain the damage caused by the villainous trio of Mordru, Obsidian, and Eclipso.
 He later joins a new, government-sponsored Freedom Fighters team.
-However, the Freedom Fighters are ambushed and many of the team are murdered by the Secret Society in Infinite Crisis #1.
-The villainous Doctor Light is the Society member who manages to capture Ray alive.
-As he is dragged away by Psycho-Pirate, the barely conscious Terrill is told that Luthor (Alexander Luthor Jr. of Earth-Three) needs him alive.
+However, the Freedom Fighters are ambushed and many of the team are murdered by the Secret Society.
+As he is dragged away by Psycho-Pirate, Ray is told that Luthor (Alexander Luthor Jr. of Earth-Three) needs him alive.
 Ray is captured for Alex's master plan, but later escapes during the battle in the Arctic along with Power Girl, Breach, Lady Quark and all the other prisoners attached to the reality altering tower created from the Anti-Monitor's corpse.
 There, Ray deduces that it was Psycho-Pirate responsible for manipulating Bizarro into beating the Human Bomb to death.
 Before managing to use his emotion-altering powers on Ray and Power Girl, Psycho-Pirate is killed by Black Adam.

-52

-During Week 1 of 52, Ray is met by an overjoyed Black Canary as various heroes from around the world see each other for the first time since Infinite Crisis.
-Ray was also part of the large superhero team drafted by Alan Scott to fight Black Adam, who was, at the time, menacing China.

 One Year Later

 At the beginning of DC's One Year Later event, Ray Terrill's whereabouts are unknown.
-In the Superman storyline "Up Up and Away", Ray tries to repower a weakened Superman along with the heroic Dr. Light, unsuccessfully.
+In the Superman storyline "Up Up and Away", Ray tries to repower a weakened Superman along with the heroic Doctor Light, unsuccessfully.

 Ray finally returns to action in Uncle Sam and the Freedom Fighters #7.
-Wearing a new costume, he encounters and soundly defeats the traitorous Stan Silver, who has taken the name "Ray" for himself.
+Wearing a new costume, he encounters and defeats Stan Silver, who has taken the name "Ray" for himself.
 Ray Terrill then joins the new Freedom Fighters.
 Though captured by the villainous Red Bee, Ray and the rest of the Fighters eventually manage to turn the tables on the insect alien invaders, defeating them.
 To accomplish this, Ray's father Happy drank from the desert oasis of Neon the Unknown, vastly increasing his own powers and leading Happy to take the name Neon for himself.
 Ray and Happy are later shown at a baseball game, attempting to reconcile their rocky relationship.